pokt-network/ring-go/README.md

 # ring-go <!-- omit in toc -->

-Implementation of linkable ring signatures using elliptic curve crypto in pure Go.
+Implementation of linkable ring signatures using elliptic curve crypto in Go.
 It supports ring signatures over both ed25519 and secp256k1.

 - [Requirements](#requirements)